inanepain/datetime/README.md

 `$then` were tomorrow, it would be the same distance `1`, but this time positive.

+Or you can use the `modify` method which uses the same format as `strtotime` making date calculations really easy.

 If it’s the just size of the gap between Timestamps that’s needed the `absoluteCopy` method can be used on the result or use the format method and ignore sign format symbol.